TomerGalanti/tomergalanti.github.io/_pages/resources.md

 ## WORK IN PROGRESS

 Here I collect lecture notes and resources which I have found to be valuable (if I have studied from them) or that struck me as well written and which I plan to read at some point.
+Please, if you know others that are better for some reasons let me know!

 <details><summary>Math tools for data</summary><br>
 <ul>